DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 than 60 days before the date the course is conducted.

-(3) The application must include, but not be limited to, all of the following
+(3) The application must include, but is not limited to, all the following information:

 (a) The course title.